i0Ek3/bats/README.md

 # bats

-Some Windows .bat files, that's all.
+Some Windows .bat files for personal use, that's all.

-## .bats
+## Content

 - getinfo.bat
+- installAndUninstall.bat
+  - If you want to use this bat for other programs, you need change it by yourself

 ## Resources